nplan/gym-line-follower/README.md

  If the episode finishes before the track is complete, a reward of -100 is given.

+ ### LineFollowerCamera-v0
+ Same as *LineFollower-v0* except observation is returned as a RGB image array shape (240, 320, 3) type uint8.

  ## Customized environments
- Only one environment is currently registered.
  Custom environments can be quickly built by making the environment using the class constructor with arguments.

  ``` python